 “He’s doing really well for somebody with the health problems that he has.

 “His school are really helpful and understanding about his health.
 If there is a bug going around school, they will ring us up to let us know what’s happening.
 Just last week there was a chicken pox outbreak going around school.
 If there is something particularly nasty like that and all his classmates have it then it can be best for his health to keep him at home.

 “Every time we go and visit the consultant, who has known him from birth, she comments on how different he looks and they all get really excited that he’s getting on so positively.

 “Ryan also has a birth sister that has been adopted by a lovely family down south who said that they would like to stay in touch, as they don’t have to.
 We have been able to send school photos as well as birthday and Christmas cards.
 We have her picture on the wall here and we explain that it’s his sister and say goodnight to her each night.”

 Have you been inspired by Carol and Ryan’s story?

-Learn how you can inspire brighter futures and change the course of a child’s life forever by becoming a foster carer.
+You too can inspire brighter futures and change the course of a child’s life forever – enquire now.